Selfsat>IP22 Sat-IP Receiver

 blocksat-cli deps install

-Note: this command supports the two most recent releases of Ubuntu LTS, Fedora, CentOS, Debian, and Raspbian.
+Note: this step works with the two most recent releases of Ubuntu LTS, Fedora, Debian, and Raspbian.
 In case you are using another Linux distribution or version, please refer to the compilation instructions.

 Running